privacysandbox/protected-auction-services-docs/key_value_service_trust_model.md

 The FLEDGE explainer outlines the following security/privacy goals for the key/value service:

-_The browser needs to trust that the server's return value for each key will be based only on that key and the hostname, and that the server does no event-level logging and has no other side effects based on these requests._
+_The browser needs to trust that the return value for each key will be based only on that key and the hostname, and that the server does no event-level logging and has no other side effects based on these requests._

 To meet these requirements, the proposed design for the key/value service relies on a number of factors: